flutter/website/src/development/tools/upgrading.md

     sdk: flutter
 ```

-The `sdk: flutter` line tells the `flutter` command-line tool find the
+The `sdk: flutter` line tells the `flutter` command-line tool to find the
 correct package for you.

 Do not use the `pub get` or `pub upgrade` commands to manage your dependencies.